-A measure of the ability of a material to conduct electricity.
+Conductance is a measure of the ability of a material to conduct electricity.
 In a direct current (DC) circuit, it is the reciprocal of electrical resistance.
-For example, a conductor of resistance R has a conductance of 1/R. In an alternating (AC) circuit, it is the resistance divided by the square of impedance (the opposition of a circuit to the passage of a current); G = R /Z2.
+For example, a conductor of resistance R has a conductance of 1/R. In an alternating (AC) circuit, it is the resistance divided by the square of impedance (the opposition of a circuit to the passage of a current); G = R /Z 2.
 The SI unit of conductance is the siemens.